RKS244256/Grade-11-Notes/Chemistry/SCH3U0.md

 *Cl has a strong attraction to shared electrons and creates a partial negative pole.*

-*This is example is a dipole (one end is postivies and the other end is negative.)*
+*This is example is a dipole (one end is positive and the other end is negative.)*

 ![](Dipole_Diagram.png)